mfeldbauer/bios611_project/README.md

 # Breast Cancer Analysis Project

 ## What does this project contain?
+This project contains analysis of the METABRIC (Nature 2012 & Nat Commun 2016) breast cancer dataset.
+The dataset includes Patient and Clinical data for 1,904 patients. mRNA expression levels are included as z-scores and gene mutation data is also included.

 ## How to build the docker image:
 Command to build the docker image (run from directory containing Dockerfile):